thasso/pyjip/docs/source/setup.rst

     the directory that contains the ``jip.json`` **before** you make any other calls to the jip API.

+`$JIP_CONFIG`:
+    You can point to a custom configuraiton using the :envvar:`JIP_CONFIG` environment variable.
+If the file exists, it is loaded after the global configuraiton but before the configuraiton in the current users home directory.

 `$HOME/.jip/jip.json`:
     In order to provide user-level configuration, you can create a `.jip` folder in your :envvar:`$HOME` directory and put a `jip.json` configuration